ember-learn/ember-blog/content/ember-released-4-11.md

 While it is recommended to keep Ember CLI versions in sync with Ember and Ember Data, this is not required.
 After updating ember-cli, you can keep your current version(s) of Ember or Ember Data by editing `package.json` to revert the changes to the lines containing `ember-source` and `ember-data`.

 ### Changes in Ember CLI 4.11

+Ember CLI

+Ember CLI did not introduce new bug fixes, features or deprecations, but there were a few updates that added [`ember-modifier`](https://github.com/ember-cli/ember-cli/pull/10103) and [`tracked-built-ins`](https://github.com/ember-cli/ember-cli/pull/10109) to the app blueprint and there was [one update](https://github.com/ember-cli/ember-cli/pull/10110) addressing a dependency vulnerability.

 #### Bug Fixes